Intended Learning Outcomes

 Attendance at tutorials is compulsory and will be monitored by your Advisor.
 If more than one tutorial has been missed over the two semesters, without an acceptable reason (see below), then you will fail the Tutorial Unit.
 Some tutorials will be delivered to larger groups of students as ‘Workshop’ sessions.
 Details of which sessions you should attend are provided on the BIOL20000 Blackboard site.
 You should bring a device capable of accessing the internet to the Workshop sessions to register your attendance.
 Some tutorials may be ‘student led’.
 That is, students may meet in the absence of their Advisor.
 You are expected to arrange venues and times with the other group members.
 Attendance should be taken at these meetings by a person chosen in advance and the attendance list passed on to your Advisor.
 Attendance at the Workshop sessions and student led meetings is also compulsory and will count towards your tutorial attendance.

 If you are absent from a tutorial or unable to complete a tutorial assignment through illness, make sure you follow the guidelines on ill-health set out in the Second Level Handbook.
-Importantly, you must alert the Student Support Office and your Advisor BEFORE the time of the tutorial AND submit a self-certification note or medical documentation promptly to the Student Support Office on your return to University (within one week of your absence).
+Importantly, you must alert the Student Support Office and your Advisor by 5pm on the day of your tutorial AND submit a self-certification note or medical documentation promptly to the Student Support Office on your return to University (within one week of your absence).
 It is your responsibility to provide this information.

 If you are unable to attend for any other good reason, you must supply documentary evidence to your Advisor strongly supporting your reasons for absence.
-Unexcused absences from tutorials may lead to the issuing of a formal warning letter.
+More than one unexcused absence will result in failure of the tutorial unit, and a summer resit esssay assignment.
+Additional unexcused absences from tutorials may lead to the issuing of a formal warning letter.
 Unexcused absences may have detrimental effects on decisions on progression to subsequent years of your degree programme, or even lead to exclusion from study in the Faculty.